stubbulon5/ofxExternalDrop/README.md

 # ofxExternalDrop
-Cross platform External Drag and Drop functionality for openFrameworks. macOs currently the only functioning implementation.
+Cross platform External Drag and Drop addon for openFrameworks. macOs currently the only functioning implementation.

 I invite the oF community to help out here...